Recap Review

 Limitations and Drawbacks

 Let me be honest about where Recap falls short.
 First, it only works for UK and Ireland.
 If you move abroad or have tax obligations in other countries, you will need different software.
 This is by design - Recap focuses on doing UK taxes well rather than being mediocre at everything.
 Second, no futures or margin trading support.
 If you trade derivatives on Binance or other platforms, Recap cannot calculate those gains and losses.
-I learned this the hard way when it ignored my liquidated position.
+Recap may not calculate gains and losses from liquidated positions.
 Third, no mobile app exists.
 You are stuck with the web interface.
 For a tax tool this matters less than a trading app, but checking your portfolio on the go is not possible.
 Finally, the integration count is lower than global competitors like CoinTracker or Koinly.
 If you use many obscure exchanges, double-check they are supported before buying a plan.

 Recap Pricing Plans: Which Tier Is Worth It?